herb-mc/extra_enchants/README.md

 #### Bow

-*Arrow Speed*  - Your arrows fly faster
+- *Arrow Speed*  - Your arrows fly faster

-*Ender* - On fully charged shot: teleport to arrow hit location
+- *Ender* - On fully charged shot: teleport to arrow hit location

-*Explosive* - On fully charged shot: arrows explode on contact
+- *Explosive* - On fully charged shot: arrows explode on contact

 #### Crossbow

-*Exposing* - Arrows inflict Glowing, and enemies may take more damage
+- *Exposing* - Arrows inflict Glowing, and enemies may take more damage

 #### Melee weapons

-*Barbaric* - Deal more damage the less armor you have
+- *Barbaric* - Deal more damage the less armor you have

-*Cleaving* - Pierces a portion of enemy armor
+- *Cleaving* - Pierces a portion of enemy armor

-*Lifesteal* - Drain a small amount of health upon dealing damage
+- *Lifesteal* - Drain a small amount of health upon dealing damage

 #### Tools

-*Terraforming* - Massive increase in mining speed, but blocks drop nothing
+- *Terraforming* - Massive increase in mining speed, but blocks drop nothing

 #### Tridents

-*Launching* - Trident throws propel you forward
+- *Launching* - Trident throws propel you forward

 #### Helmet

-*Dwarven* - Points you in the direction of the nearest ore
+- *Dwarven* - Points you in the direction of the nearest ore

-*Night Vision* - On sneak: gain Night Vision
+- *Night Vision* - On sneak: gain Night Vision

-*Psychic* - On sneak: nearest mob within 7 blocks in front of the player will get the exposing effect
+- *Psychic* - On sneak: nearest mob within 7 blocks in front of the player will get the exposing effect

-*Sharpshooter* - On sneak: gain 3x zoom, Arrow and trident damage are increased
+- *Sharpshooter* - On sneak: gain 3x zoom, Arrow and trident damage are increased

 #### Chestplate

-*Architect* - Block placement/breaking range increased
+- *Architect* - Block placement/breaking range increased

-*Berserk* - The more health you've lost, the more damage you deal
+- *Berserk* - The more health you've lost, the more damage you deal

-*Dextrous* - Increases attack speed
+- *Dextrous* - Increases attack speed

-*Weighted* - Decreases attack speed but increases attack damage
+- *Weighted* - Decreases attack speed but increases attack damage

 #### Leggings

-*Blaze Affinity* (treasure) - While on fire, you gain damage and damage reduction
+- *Blaze Affinity* (treasure) - While on fire, you gain damage and damage reduction

-*Boosting* - Gain a burst of speed when you start sprinting
+- *Boosting* - Gain a burst of speed when you start sprinting

-*Steadfast* - Decreases the weapon drawing movement penalty
+- *Steadfast* - Decreases the weapon drawing movement penalty

-*Tough* - Decreases incoming damage, synergizes well with armor toughness
+- *Tough* - Decreases incoming damage, synergizes well with armor toughness

 #### Boots

-*Featherweight* - Fall slower
+- *Featherweight* - Fall slower

-*Leaping* - increases jump height
+- *Leaping* - increases jump height

-*Lunging* - You jump further
+- *Lunging* - You jump further

-*Slimey* - Your boots are slimey, making you slide around everywhere
+- *Slimey* - Your boots are slimey, making you slide around everywhere

-*Windstep* - The user can instantly step up full blocks, like a horse
+- *Windstep* - The user can instantly step up full blocks, like a horse

+#### Elytra

+- *Propelling* - Elytras guarantee a minimum speed that decreases with height, but prevents firework usage

 #### Horse armor

-*Bounding* - Increases jump height
+- *Bounding* - Increases jump height

-*Swiftness* - Increases movement speed
+- *Swiftness* - Increases movement speed

-*Warding* - Scares away phantoms
+- *Warding* - Scares away phantoms

 #### General

-*Fireproof* (treasure) - Item does not burn
+- *Fireproof* (treasure) - Item does not burn

-*Soulbound* (treasure) - Item stays in inventory after death
+- *Soulbound* (treasure) - Item stays in inventory after death

 #### Special

-*Core of Neptune* (curse) (treasure) - The power of the ocean god grants you unparalleled strength and speed in the water, but you become weaker as you dry off
+- *Core of Neptune* (curse) (treasure) - The power of the ocean god grants you unparalleled strength and speed in the water, but you become weaker as you dry off

-*Core of Purity* (curse) (treasure) - A pure energy floods your body, rendering you nearly unkillable but severely weakening your attacks
+- *Core of Purity* (curse) (treasure) - A pure energy floods your body, rendering you nearly unkillable but severely weakening your attacks

-*Core of the Blood God* (curse) (treasure) - Embody a small portion of an ancient god's strength and vitality, but at a price
+- *Core of the Blood God* (curse) (treasure) - Embody a small portion of an ancient god's strength and vitality, but at a price

-*Core of the Warp* (curse) (treasure) - The power of the warp enhances your mobility and endurance, but your vitality is decreased and you randomly teleport in certain biomes
+- *Core of the Warp* (curse) (treasure) - The power of the warp enhances your mobility and endurance, but your vitality is decreased and you randomly teleport in certain biomes

 #### Experimental
 ##### *Experimental enchants are disabled normally, and can only be enabled via datapack.*

-*Surface Skimmer* - Allows the user to walk on water
+- *Surface Skimmer* - Allows the user to walk on water

-*Testing* - Some RNG effects become guaranteed while equipped
+- *Testing* - Some RNG effects become guaranteed while equipped